 Throughout the course, students will learn about citizen involvement in social problems (e.g. poverty, unemployment, exclusion on various grounds) within European communities and countries.
-Gaining international perspectives and experience is an important component of the course.
 At the end of the course, students will be able to act as a social policy analyst and troubleshoot various social situations.

 The course consists of three sections:

 - The introduction discusses the key theories of social policy, introduces students to the welfare state concept and explores their historical development in Europe and other parts of the world;

 - The analytical section focuses on specific social programmes (poverty alleviation, social assistance, pension systems and the classification of the welfare state).
 Here you will learn how to interpret scientific literature;

 - The operational section relates to the practical mechanism behind how the welfare state operates in the EU, requiring students to deepen their understanding of how social policy structures interact.
 It includes a simulation exercise to experience how policy-makers make decisions in practice.

 - To introduce students to the main concepts in European social policy and one of the fundamental pillars in the European Union: the solidarity principle and welfare state;